 SoilStructure RAPID RETAIN Software considers the soil effects and the temporary excavation stability of retaining structures. ( VIEW Retaining Wall Video )

 This program is a retaining wall design software that combines geotechnical checks and structural design calculations as one complete treatment of stem wall design.

 - Taking into account the response of bearing pressure when axial dead & live loads are present

 - Computation of retaining wall footing settlement due to distortion & consolidation settlement

-- Checking for global stability of passive soils if the materials are cohesive
+- Checking for stability of excavation cut

 - Design of shear stem key @ the top of footing – bottom of stem interface

 - Calculation to check of whether Active or At rest or in between earth pressures apply to the stem